tomaszwi66/agent-tello/README.md

 ### Ollama is slow

-- Use a smaller vision model, for example `qwen2.5vl:3b`.
+- Use a smaller vision model.
 - Reduce other GPU load.
 - Use depth-only mode for navigation tests.